markusklems/desema/workbench/poc_angular2_ipfs_ethereum/README.md

 1. Download and install the node package manager (npm)
 2. Download and install an ethereum client (e.g. geth)
 3. Download and install IPFS
+4. Install the angular CLI by `npm install -g angular-cli`

 ## Useful resources